 Myth: Save battery power by killing apps or using an app killer

-Even if you’re just haphazardly murdering apps that seem to be running in the background by force stopping them or swiping them out of the Recent Apps menu, you’re often draining more battery than you’re saving.
+If you’re just haphazardly murdering apps that seem to be running in the background by force stopping them or swiping them out of the Recent Apps menu, you’re often draining more battery than you’re saving.
 For one thing, a lot of apps spring right back to life after you kill them, meaning you just spent more resources than if you just left it alone.
 For another, the biggest battery sucker across the board is your display.
-If you’re spending screen time, not to mention seconds of your finite human life, needlessly assassinating apps, then you’re playing a game of whack-a-mole that is only wasting your time and your smartphone’s battery.
+If you’re spending screen time, not to mention seconds of your finite human life, needlessly assassinating apps, then you’re playing a game of whack-a-mole that’s only wasting your time and your smartphone’s battery.

-These are our six favorite battery myths, and they’re the ones we see passed around in forums all the time — even by otherwise very tech-savvy people.
+These are our six favorite battery myths, and they’re the ones we see passed around in comments and forums all the time — even by otherwise very tech-savvy people.
 However, this list is by no means comprehensive.
-What’s some bad bit of advice that you’re constantly seeing crop up regarding smartphones or battery life?
+What’s some bad bit of advice you’re constantly seeing crop up regarding smartphones or battery life?
 Let us know your favorite myths in the comments!